OctopusDeploy/blog/blog/2021-12/deploying-to-cassandra/index.md

 published: 2021-12-13-1400
 metaImage: blogimage-deploydatabasechangestocassandra-2021.png
 bannerImage: blogimage-deploydatabasechangestocassandra-2021.png
-bannerImageAlt: A blue rocket branded with the Liquibase logo is headed towards a purple tower which is a stylized, oversized database icon
+bannerImageAlt: A blue rocket branded with the Liquibase logo is headed towards a purple, Cassandra-branded tower which is a stylized, oversized database icon
 isFeatured: false
 tags:
  - DevOps